-Flux Applications - Heat Treatment
+Flux Applications for Heat Treatment

 As a leader in induction heating simulation for more than 20 years, Flux has developed numerous formulations and tools to precisely model inductive, conductive and dielectric heat treatment.
 In order to precisely account for the temperature influence of heating phenomena, Flux features a strong coupling between magnetic and thermal computation, both for 2D and 3D simulations.
 This coupling generates a strong interaction between magnetic and thermal fields.